WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 <br>

-Open the **Asuncion 2023 Cholera Outbreak** project and add an entry.
+Open the **Asuncion 2023 S sonnei Outbreak** project and add an entry.
 Follow the form to collect a water sample and associated metadata.

 ![](epicollect_add_entry.jpeg)